Daksh2060/custom-sorting-cpp/README.md

 ## Contact

-Feel free to reach out if you have any questions, suggestions, or feedback
+Feel free to reach out if you have any questions, suggestions, or feedback:

 - **Email:** dpa45@sfu.ca
 - **LinkedIn:** [@Daksh Patel](https://www.linkedin.com/in/daksh-patel-956622290/)